Court preserves access to abortion pill but tightens rules

 Mifepristone has been used by millions of women over the past 23 years, and complications from mifepristone occur at a lower rate than problems in wisdom teeth removal, colonoscopies and other routine procedures, medical groups have recently noted.

 Gresko reported from Washington.
-Associated Press writer Mark Sherman also contributed from Washington.
+Associated Press writer Mark Sherman in Washington and Colleen Long in Dublin contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.